Don River (Ontario): History

 In the 1880s, the lower part of the Don south of the former Winchester Street bridge was straightened (east of the original mouth) and placed in a channel to create additional harbour space and industrial dock space for boats.
-Known as The Don Improvement Project, the straightened river was also supposed to divert the polluted waters into the Ashbridges Bay marsh.
+Known as "The Don Improvement Project", the straightened river was also supposed to divert the polluted waters into the Ashbridges Bay marsh.
 This proved unsuccessful so the mouth was turned 90 degrees west where it empties into the inner harbour.
 This short extension of the harbour is known as the Keating Channel.
 The channel north of Lake Shore Blvd.
 East ceased being navigable when the Gardiner Expressway was constructed in the 1950s.
-Boats may still enter the Keating Channel by going underneath a lift bridge at Cherry Street.
+Large boats can no longer enter the Keating Channel due to the removal of the Cherry Street lift bridge and it's replacement by the Cherry Street North bridges.

 During the early part of the 20th century the river and the valley continued to be neglected.
-31 separate sewage treatment facilities were built along the river.
+31 separate sewage treatment facilities were constructed along the river.
 Over 20 sites in the valley and adjacent ravines were used as landfills for garbage and industrial refuse.
 In 1917, the Don Destructor was built beside the river, just north of Dundas Street East.
 The incinerator operated for 52 years, burning about 50,000 tonnes of rubbish annually.

+In the 1910s through to the early 1930s, the Don Valley was used as a camping site by the homeless.
+These sites were commonly referred to as the "hobo jungle" of the valley.
+Campers at the hobo jungle were often harassed, arrested, and raided by police.

 In 1946, a plan by the Shirriff company to demolish pioneer dwellings in the area of Todmorden Mills led outraged citizens to form the Don Valley Conservation Association volunteer organization.
 The Association's opposition was successful in causing Shirriff to abandon the project in 1947.
-The Association continued its activities, planting tree seedlings, stopped the picking of wild flowers, particularly trilliums and preventing vandalism.
+The Association continued its activities, planting tree seedlings, halting the picking of wild flowers, particularly trilliums and preventing vandalism.
 The Association held educational events to educate the public about the Don Valley, including special trains through the valley, and a recreation of Lt.
 Governor Simcoe's journey up the Don by canoe.
 The Association also advocated for the building of trunk sewers to stop the run-off of pollution into the Don.